-boarded with me, and I have heard her him? speak of James Carpenter, and sometimes declare that she would be the death of him.
+murdered the man,' she said.
+'She boarded with me, and I have heard her him? speak of James Carpenter, and sometimes declare that she would be the death of him.
 Some weeks after she came to board with me, I learned some portion of her history, and was much surprised when she informed me that she had been seduced by the man.
-At my house; but she appeared so well her. and seemed to be so penitent for her past conduct that I hadn't the heart to turn her away.
+At first I thought I would not have her in my house; but she appeared so well her. and seemed to be, so penitent for her past conduct that I hadn't the heart to rently not recollecting the name at turn her away.
 I believe she had become a strictly virtuous girl ever since her seducer abandoned her.
-It is an awful thing for men to conduct themselves in such a manner. boarded with you?" folder, she readily replied, appearing know it. as honest and sincere as if she were actually telling the truth. suppose? he asked.
+It is an awful thing for men to conduct themselves in such a manner.' her full in the face as if he would day; I hardly knew her name, for she read her inmost thoughts.
+'What em- came to stay only a few weeks; but I ployment was she engaged in while she did not board her any longer, as I began boarded with you?' folder,' she readily replied, appearing know it.' as honest and sincere as if she were actually telling the truth. suppose?' he asked.

-man, until I saw him dead in the girl's make them sell.
+'Oh no, she replied.'
+'No doubt she man, until I saw him dead in the girl's make them sell.

-I suppose, you have heard of the chamber.
-O, the scene was terrible saw him lying dead in the clotted blood 'The spectacle must have been very I have no doubt but Julia Sandford shocking to your nerves,' he added .murdered the man,' she said.
-'She 'Who was with you when you saw 'A girl who boards with me,' she 'Were that not more than one girl who saw him?' he asked.
+'I suppose, you have heard of the chamber.
+O, the scene was terrible murder in my house last night? she when I opened the chamber door and saw him lying dead in the clotted blood 'The spectacle must have been very I have no doubt but Julia Sandford shocking to your nerves,' he added .--Who was with you when you saw 'A girl who boards with me,' she answered.

+Were that not more than one girl who saw him?' he asked.